 Nor should we expect them to.
 As Florence makes abundantly clear in the opening scene, this is a film about love, not war.
 While the other three characters find themselves in either dumb stasis or frantic motion, Florence, wandering despondently through Paris in search of Julien, is somewhere in between.
 Undeterred by pouring rain and repeated denials from waiters and bartenders, she at times seems to be starring in a different movie.
 Malle did the unthinkable with Moreau during this nighttime sequence, and lit her almost exclusively with the dim and blinking neon lights of passing cafes and storefronts.
 This, along with the rain, turns her older and more haggard as the night wears on.
 We watch as her helpless despair becomes ever more palpable.

-Against this backdrop of fatal misunderstanding and forbidden love snakes Louis Armstrong’s superb soundtrack.
-Like the film’s characters, Armstrong and his band improvised their moves over the course of a single night, and the results are uncanny.
+Against this backdrop of fatal misunderstanding and forbidden love snakes Miles Davis’s superb soundtrack.
+Like the film’s characters, Davis and his band improvised their moves over the course of a single night, and the results are uncanny.
 Never has loneliness sounded so sacred, so beholden to a higher power.
-Armstrong’s trumpet unfurls through the darkness like photos in a developing tray, slowly revealing emotions and desires that were hidden in plain sight all along.
+Davis’s trumpet unfurls through the darkness like photos in a developing tray, slowly revealing emotions and desires that were hidden in plain sight all along.
 At the tender age of twenty four, Malle created a version of Paris that was world-weary and wicked, restless and resigned.
-Armstrong’s Paris is, like the best and most sincere forms of art, a testament unto itself.
+Davis’s Paris is, like the best and most sincere forms of art, a testament unto itself.
 It is a fitting soundtrack to a movie that could only have been made in 1958, when the entire world was on a precipice.
 Elevator to the Gallows might best be remembered as something like a prism, collecting and refracting a set of conditions that would reach their dazzling potential just a few short years later.

 Part of Kicking the Canon – The Film Canon.